Daily Motivation for Retirees Who Want To Live Their Best Life!

 6. Give Yourself Something to Look Forward To

-– saving a book you can’t wait to read
+- Save a book you are excited to read

 Retirement Quote: